Effects of Combining Claritin and Alcohol

 Immediate Risks of Mixing Claritin with Alcohol

 The concomitant use of Claritin (loratadine), an antihistamine, and alcohol can lead to heightened immediate risks due to their combined effects on the central nervous system.
-When these substances are consumed together, individuals may experience increased drowsiness and sedation, which can significantly impair coordination and judgment.
-Clinical evidence indicates that the sedative effects of antihistamines like Claritin can be intensified by alcohol, potentially leading to dangerous levels of sedation.
+Clinical evidence indicates when these substances are consumed together, individuals may experience increased drowsiness and sedation, which can significantly impair coordination and judgment.

 • Drowsiness and Dizziness: Claritin and alcohol can cause drowsiness and dizziness independently.
 Their combination amplifies these effects, increasing the risk of accidents and injuries.